Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization

 \subsubsection{Sparse Attention Transformers}

 Given the quadratic computational complexity of Transformer DNNs and their prominence in recent years, attempts have been made to reduce their cost.
-Such approaches try to achieve linear complexity with respect to the input size, by keeping track of a small, fixed-size window of neighbouring tokens around each input token, instead of considering all $n$ tokens of the input sequence within each self-attention head.
+Such approaches try to achieve linear complexity with respect to the input size, by keeping track of a small, fixed-size window of neighboring tokens around each input token, instead of considering all $n$ tokens of the input sequence within each self-attention head.
 However, the unavoidable trade-off is a reduced ability of the DNN to capture long-term dependencies, which is as important for long texts as the complexity with respect to the input size.
-Below, the terms token and element are used interchangeably, although strictly speaking only the first Transformer layer receives actual tokens as input (e.g., word embeddings).
+It must be noted that such efficient Transformer architectures are task-agnostic and generic ones for long input sequence analysis, not tied to a specific task, although they are presented here in the context of document classification.
+Below, the terms token and element are used interchangeably, although strictly speaking only the first Transformer layer receives actual tokens as input.

-\paragraph{Sparse Transformer} The Sparse Transformer was introduced in \cite{sparse_attention}, so as to lower asymptotic complexity from $O(n^2)$ to $O(n\sqrt{n})$.
+\paragraph{Sparse Transformer} The Sparse Transformer was introduced in \citet{child}, to lower asymptotic complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n\sqrt{n})$.
 This is done by applying sparse factorizations to each \textit{self-attention matrix} computed by the Transformer during inference, which contains the current attention weights of each input element against each of the other elements of the input sequence.
 Given that such a matrix is separately constructed at each self-attention head of each layer, it is important to effectively reduce the computational and memory cost of this operation.
 The sparse attention mechanism relies on replacing full attention with several small, optimized attention operations, which jointly approximate the original mechanism sufficiently.
 Essentially, each token attends to only a subset of the overall input sequence tokens.
-Additional optimizations, such as efficient sparse attention kernels and improved weight initialisation contribute to a less demanding architecture, which is thus able to handle longer sequential inputs.
+Additional optimizations, such as efficient sparse attention kernels and improved weight initialization, contribute to a less demanding architecture, which is thus able to handle longer sequential inputs.
 The Sparse Transformer is a general model suitable for various applications involving very long input sequences, ranging from image compression to document analysis.